Art Gallery and Museum Studies MA

 Course details

 History and the Museum traces the emergence of art galleries, museums and country houses in western Europe and opens up critical questions about how the past is presented.
-You can build on this work and specialise in your own areas of interest, through choosing from an array of optional modules in the School and beyond that explore contemporary curatorial strategies, technologies and media, cultural memory and material culture.
+You can build on this work and specialise in your own areas of interest, choosing from an array of optional modules in the School and beyond that explore contemporary curatorial strategies, technologies and media, cultural memory and material culture.

-In Interpretations, you will work on a digital interpretive intervention based around selected museum, gallery and heritage collections.
+In Interpretations, you'll work on a digital interpretive intervention based around selected museum, gallery and heritage collections.
 This experience prepares you for the option of undertaking a work placement project with an external organisation or optional modules exploring audiences, participation or engagement in semester two.
 Read about exhibitions and activities curated by our students.

 The optional module Placements in Context: Policy, Organisations and Practice supports you to deliver a collaborative group project responding to a brief set by one of our many gallery, museum and heritage partners.
-Previous projects have collaborated with organisations such as the National Science and Media Museum, Leeds Museums and Galleries, The Tetley, and Hyde Park Picture House.
+Previous projects have collaborated with organisations such as the National Science and Media Museum, Leeds Museums and Galleries, Yorkshire Contemporary, and Hyde Park Picture House.
 We work with a range of organisations in Leeds and beyond to develop placement projects that have a direct impact on the work of our partners and give you a crucial insight into employment in the sector.

 Your dissertation project develops research around museums, galleries and heritage practice and theories.
 You can either choose a standard route or develop a practice-led dissertation project, where you combine practical work with critical reflective writing.